International Connections Thrive in Fort Worth

 Fort Worth Sister Cities International has brought international attention to Fort Worth with its nine sister cities in China, Eswatini, France, Germany, Hungary, Indonesia, Italy, Japan, and Mexico since 1985.

-Today we launch the public campaign of the Members Circle of Giving by announcing Larry Anfin, President of K & L Enterprises, Inc., as the 2022 Campaign Chair.
-“Due to the generosity of corporate and individual donors, $170,000 has already been pledged and Sister Cities is well on its way to meeting its $300,000 goal,” said Anfin.
+Today we launch the public campaign of the Members Circle of Giving by announcing Ronny Korb, President of Pinnacle Bank, as the 2023 Campaign Chair.
+“Due to the generosity of corporate and individual donors, $178,000 has already been pledged and Sister Cities is well on its way to meeting its $300,000 goal,” said Korb.

-Funding and in-kind support from the City of Fort Worth (4% of Sister Cities’ budget) play a key role in its mission, but most of its work is made possible through public support like that received through the Members Circle of Giving.
+Funding and in-kind support from the City of Fort Worth (4% of Sister Cities’ budget) play key roles in its mission, but most of its work is made possible through public support like that received through the Members Circle of Giving.

 100% of the Sister Cities Board of Directors are members and invite the community to join them in making Fort Worth a more culturally diverse city.